Mark Wright is a man on the move. Every week, his grievance arbitration practice takes him from our Toronto office to communities all over Ontario.

 Mark also represents trade unions, including construction industry trade unions, at the Ontario Labour Relations Board.
 His skills of persuasion have frequently been brought to bear in unfair labour practice complaints, certification and terminations applications, work assignment disputes, as well as related employer and sale of business applications.
 He also provides trade unions with strategic advice and representation concerning collective agreement negotiations.

 When not litigating for his clients, Mark plays in their golf tournaments.
 When he’s in town – and sometimes even when he isn’t – Mark’s office is a popular location for Friday afternoon gatherings.
-But he soon takes off again, headed to North Bay or Niagara Falls or London for the next case.
-We can’t imagine what his odometer reading might be.
+But before long he’s off again, headed to North Bay, or Niagara Falls, or London for the next case.
+We’re thinking of establishing a monthly office pool to guess his odometer reading.

 - CUPE, Local 3874 v.
 McCall Centre for Continuing Care

 - CUPE Local 139 v.
 North Bay Regional Health Centre